 | Taken || % Passed|| Taken|| % Passed|

-The 10 Best LPN Programs out of 26 ASBN Approved Programs in Arizona for 2020
+Following are the 10 Best LPN Programs in Arizona for 2020

 With a rich academic legacy spanning over 50 years, Gateway Community College is one of the preferred destinations for nursing aspirants.
 The college focuses on providing quality training, and its strong industry partnerships help students to edge out the competition in the job market.